Tholthorpe: Geography

 The village is north-east of the River Ure covering about 1,700 acres.
 Derrings Beck flows to the north side of the village and joins Carle Beck to form the River Kyle.
 The local roads link the village with Raskelf and Helperby to the north, Myton-on-Swale to the west and Flawith and Tollerton to the south east.
 The East Coast Main Line railway lies 1.5 mi to the east, though the nearest stations are either York or Thirsk.

 The soil varies in different locations around the village.
 On the west, it is fertile agricultural soil, whilst to the east it is clay and to the north is a mixture of sand and clay.

 Village amenities

 The village has one public house, the New Inn.
 There is an industrial park on Moor Lane and a business park on Hag Lane.
 There is a village hall situated on The Green next to the pond.
 The village is served by one bus route between Easingwold and York.

 Religion

-There is a small Wesleyian chapel in the village built in 1844 and restored in 1894.
+There is a small Wesleyan chapel in the village built in 1844 and restored in 1894.